polymonster/maths/readme.md

 # maths [![Build Status](https://travis-ci.org/polymonster/maths.svg?branch=master)](https://travis-ci.org/polymonster/maths)
-A C++11+ linear algebra library I am using for multiple projects.
+A C++ linear algebra library I am using for multiple projects.

 It contains templated vector, matrix and quaternion structures with all the appropriate overloaded operators, functions and an assortment of intersection tests and utility functions.